kristofer111/Task-Blaster/TaskBlaster.TaskManagement/TaskBlaster.TaskManagement.API/Services/Implementations/README.md

 First, to create the databases and start the applications, run ``docker compose up -d`` in the root folder.
-If the 'notifications' inexplicably stops running immediately after initialization, just press play again in Docker Desltop or run ``docker compose up -d`` once more.
+If the 'notifications' container inexplicably stops running immediately after initialization, just press play again in Docker Desktop, or run ``docker compose up -d`` once more.

 Next, to migrate the necessary tables to the database, navigate to the TaskBlaster.TaskManagement/TaskBlaster.TaskManagement.API/ folder and run \
 ``dotnet tool install --global dotnet-ef`` (if necessary)